Tips for running a challenge

 It is also advisable to create an example docker container containing an example algorithm for your participants.
 We provide a generic tutorial for algorithm creation with Docker here that you can use as a blueprint for your own, more tailored tutorial.
 Examples of demo repositories for previous challenges can be found here and here.

 Walking participants through the submission process in a video tutorial can also help prevent questions.
-You can refer your participants to this section of the documentation or use the information there for your own video tutorial.
+You can refer your participants to this section of the documentation or use the information there for your video tutorial.
 Examples from previous challenges can be found here and here.

 Help your participants debug their submissions

-We do not publish the submission logs openly on GC.
+We do not publish the submission logs openly on Grand-Challenge.
 Doing so could potentially leak information about the test data set.
 Debugging their submission is thus difficult for participants to do on their own.
 They will require your assistance.
 To inspect the logs, navigate to the Admin menu in your challenge and select Evaluations from the tab menu.
 Click on the algorithm of the evaluation that failed and that you'd like to get more information about.
 This will lead you to a list of results that this algorithm has produced.
 Select the appropriate result and you will be able to see the logs that the algorithm produced.
 You can then share the logs with the participants provided that they do not leak sensitive information about the test data.
-So please do read the logs yourself before posting them.
+So please read the logs yourself before posting them.